matthewyakubiw/qml-main/README.md

 The content consists of four main areas:

 - [What is quantum machine learning?](https://pennylane.ai/qml/whatisqml.html) Understand what quantum computing means for machine learning.
+Rashid

 - [QML tutorials and demos](https://pennylane.ai/qml/demonstrations.html).
 Take a dive into quantum machine learning with fully-coded implementations of major works.